raghurama123/def2-XCP/README.md

 ---

 Definitions of various exchange-correlation (XC) functionals used in density functional theory (DFT) are collected here.
+The original purpose of this page was to introduce the various components of XC functionals through calculations.

 ⚠️ This page is under construction.
 There are likely mistakes.